wasifali2004/Algorithm-Task/README.md

 A NestJS and PostgreSQL wallet API with atomic transfers, idempotent retries, concurrency-safe balances, Gemini transaction categorization, correction feedback, and spending insights.

-New to NestJS?
-Read [CODE_GUIDE.md](./CODE_GUIDE.md) for a simple file-by-file explanation of the whole project.

 ## Stack

 - NestJS 11 and TypeScript